-Educator Effectiveness Academies 2011: As part of the Race to the Top grant, MSDE conducted 11 regional Educator Effectiveness Academies during the summer 2011.
+Educator Effectiveness Academies 2011, 2012, and 2013:

+As part of the Race to the Top grant, MSDE conducted 11 regional Educator Effectiveness Academies during the summer 2011; 10 regional Educator Effectiveness Academies during the summer 2012; and 11 regional Educator Effectiveness Academies during the summer 2013.
 Every school in the State sent a team which consisted of the principal, one ELA teacher, one Mathematics teacher and one STEM teacher.
-More than 6,000 teachers and principals attended these Academies.
-The purpose of these Academies was to assist principals and teachers to:
+More than , 23,000 teachers, principals, LEA central office staff, and members of Institutes of Higher Education attended these Academies over the three summers.
+The outcomes of the summer 2011 Academies were to:

-Develop knowledge of the Maryland Common Core State Curriculum Standards and Framework;

-- 2. Develop an understanding of the relationship between Maryland's vision of STEM and the Maryland Common Core State Curriculum Framework; - 3.
+- Develop knowledge of the Maryland Common Core State Curriculum Standards and Framework; - 2.
+Develop an understanding of the relationship between Maryland's vision of STEM and the Maryland Common Core State Curriculum Framework; - 3.
 Provide feedback, modifications, and additions to curriculum work completed in 2010-2011; - 4.
-Analyze the Academy content presented to identify prerequisite skills needed and appropriate strategies for scaffolding instruction to build capacity for addressing diverse learning needs; and - 5.
-Create a one-year study plan that will guide school staff in delivering the Academy content.
+Analyze the Academy content presented to identify prerequisite skills needed and appropriate strategies for scaffolding instruction to build capacity for addressing diverse learning needs; and